woocommerce/woocommerce/readme.txt

 * Dev - Use `get_variation_price` method in structured data to grab min/max so filters are ran. #19527
 * Dev - Added `woocommerce_helper_suppress_connect_notice` filter to enable suppressing the admin WordPress.com connection message. #19599
 * Dev - Moved all photoswipe styles to `photoswipe.css` to make it easy to dequeue all the photoswipe styles. #19673
+* Dev - Slash meta values before updating values in the data stores. #19675
 * Performance - Optimized saving of orders.
 Adds a transient for needs_processing, and only saves changes when saving order items. #18538
 * Performance - Refactored the SQL query for `WC_Customer_Download_Data_Store::get_downloads()` to fetch available downloads faster. #18559
 * Performance - Split the layered nav counts into multiple transient records by taxonomy and added a filter to allow bypassing caching. #19225
 * Performance - Removed duplicate `SET SESSION SQL_BIG_SELECTS=1` queries. #19502
-* Performance - Avoid storing coupon `_used_by` data to prevent DB bloat. #19669
+* Performance - Avoid storing coupon `_used_by` data to prevent database bloat. #19669
+* Performance - Introduced new wc_get_product_class() and wc_product_class() functions. #19639
 * Template - Update cart coupon button from input to button type. #19059
 * Template - Added `woocommerce-form-register` class to registration form. #19486
 * Template - Added escaping to publish date. #19530
+* Template - Added a template file for recent product reviews. #19711
+* Template - Made add to cart templates more consistent between product types. #19666
 * Localization - Switched Georgian Lari symbol to new UTF symbol. #19603
 * Localization - Use ISO county codes for Irish states. #19658
+* Localization - Use ISO county codes for BD states. #19744
-* Localization - Various spelling, and grammar fixes.
+* Localization - LR-Liberia states. #19709
-* Localization - Various phrasing improvements.
+* Localization - Various spelling, grammar fixes, and phrasing improvements.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).